Leica TL2 versus Fujifilm X100F

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the X100F is 1 percent smaller.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-With 24.1MP, the TL2 offers a higher resolution than the X100F (24MP), but the TL2 has marginally smaller individual pixels (pixel pitch of 3.92μm versus 3.93μm for the X100F).
-However, the TL2 is a somewhat more recent model (by 5 months) than the X100F, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24.1MP, the TL2 offers a slightly higher resolution than the X100F (24MP), but the TL2 nevertheless has the same individual pixel size (pixel pitch of 3.92μm) as the X100F due to its larger sensor.
+It is noteworthy in this context that the TL2 is a somewhat more recent model (by 5 months) than the X100F, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.